Saldi: Education

 Shree V K Patel Sarvajanik High School (also known as Saldi High School) is a secondary school offer grade 8-10.

 Smt Chanchalben Vitthaldas M. Patel Primary School is for younger Kids.
 Students from all surrounding villages come to study at Saldi High School.
 Saldi offer also has kindergarten and Pre school program at Bal Mandir and AnganVadi.

-People of Saldi take proud of academic excellence by virtue of their education, discipline and hard work with number of Engineers, Physician, and Businessmen working in India, United States of America, Australia, England and Canada.
+Residents of Saldi have gone on to work as engineers, physician, and businessmen across India as well as among the Indian diaspora in the United States, Australia, England and Canada.

 Notable individuals of high academic excellence include Dr. Raj Dineshbhai Patel, cardiologist working in USA.
 His sister, Dr. Puja Dineshbhai Patel, and first cousin Dr. Payal Manubhai Sharma also practices medicine in the USA.

 Facilities

 The village has a well to provide agricultural irrigation and also an overhead water tank for human consumption.
 Among other facilities are a library, an animal clinic and a post office.